Internal Medicine Residency – Central

 ***Individualized educational experiences:

-In addition to your core rotations, you can customize your educational experiences based on your long-term career goals.
+In addition to your core rotations, you can customize your education based on your long-term career goals.
 All residents will receive 6 months of individualized educational experiences throughout their 3 years of training.
 These opportunities include, but are not limited to:

 - Addiction medicine elective